COD3M4ST3R/project_API/README.md

 # project_API

-## For further information, chech Wiki segment.
+## For further information, check Wiki segment.

  An Artificial Intelligence (AI) requires a lot of data to process and a good flow through systems to analysis it respect to created models.
 The project which is